JEFH507/org-chart-goose-orchestrator/Demo/Container_Management_Playbook.md

 - Vault unsealing is the #1 fix
 - Profile signatures are the #2 fix
 - Controller Vault token refresh is the #3 fix
-- Only after ALL Vault checks should you assume Goose CLI bug
+- Only after ALL Vault checks should you assume goose CLI bug

 ---